-Details of GPT's remuneration policies and the remuneration paid to Directors is set out in GPT's Remuneration Report in the Group's 2020 Annual Report.
+Details of GPT's remuneration policies and the remuneration paid to Directors is set out in GPT's Remuneration Report in the Group's 2021 Annual Report.
 Non-executive Directors receive fees which reflect their skills, responsibility and time commitment in the discharge of their duties.
 Performance based remuneration components do not form part of the remuneration of non-executive Directors to ensure that their independence is maintained.
 Non-executive Directors do not receive any retirement benefits and the total aggregate amount of Directors' fees (fee pool) paid to non-executive Directors must not exceed \$1,800,000 per annum as approved by securityholders in 2015.
 The members of the Nomination Committee do not receive additional fees for their role on that Committee.
+In addition, GPT's Minimum Security Holding Policy requires Non-executive Directors to build (initially over four years from appointment) and maintain a minimum holding of GPT securities.
+The minimum shareholding requirement is equal to 100% of annual base fees.